finalriposte/ansible-cert-authority/README.md

 To create a root CA only:

-ansible-playbook -c local main.yml --tags root
+ansible-playbook -c local main.yml --tags common,root

 Once the root CA is created you can create an interemediate CA only by using: